 February 4, 2011 – One of the delights of playing Scrabble is learning unusual and arcane words.
 Recently I was surprised to find that the first names of two of my siblings, Laura and Timothy, are actually playable words.
 Read more »

-January 28, 2010 – Each Monday in its print edition (and now each weekday online), The New York Times publishes stories by its readers about life in New York City, in a N.Y. / Metro column called “Metropolitan Diary.”
-It’s a day-brightener of anecdotes, cute stories, overheard conversations and acts of kindness which reflect the City’s unique signature.
-Read more »
+Each Monday in its print edition, and each weekday online, The New York Times publishes reader submissions about life in New York City in the much-loved and widely read “Metropolitan Diary” column.
+It’s a day-brightener of anecdotes, cute stories, overheard conversations and acts of kindness which reflect the city’s unique signature.
+The Diary, currently edited and curated by Michael Pollak, has run since November 1976 (bit.ly/1stdiary).

 January 13, 2010 – Julia Child’s publisher, Knopf, has generously made her legendary Boeuf à la Bourguignonne recipe available online (view it below).